brysonsteck/resurrection/README.md

 Resurrection is only confirmed to run on vanilla Spigot or Bukkit servers, meaning you built the server yourself using `BuildTools` with no extra settings, or downloaded it from official sources such as their website.
 Resurrection is **NOT GUARANTEED** to run on **ANY** fork of Spigot/Bukkit servers, such as Tuinity or Paper.
 Issues reported involving these forks may not be provided a solution unless proven that the issue still happens on vanilla versions.

-Tested Minecraft Versions: 1.13, 1.14, 1.15, 1.16, 1.17, 1.18
+Tested Minecraft Versions: 1.8<sup>*</sup>, 1.9, 1.10, 1.12, 1.13, 1.14, 1.15, 1.16, 1.17, 1.18

 Native Version: 1.16

-You can keep track of compatibility with other versions by viewing my [TODO list.](TODO.md)
+<sup>*</sup>For Minecraft Servers version 1.8, you must download a special build of Resurrection in order for the plugin to work properly.
+These files are in the [releases](https://github.com/brysonsteck/resurrection/releases) as `Resurrection_1.8.jar` (for versions of Resurrection > 1.3).

 ## Commands